The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/basic-guide.md

   * NIN’s Bunshin GCD effects.
   * DRK’s Living Shadow.

-Based on early testings watching how much Esprit is generated on a job by job basis, it was estimated that DNC’s Esprit generation on weaponskills is approximately 30% chance to generate 10 Esprit per weaponskill.
+Based on early testing watching how much Esprit is generated on a job by job basis, it was estimated that DNC’s Esprit generation on weaponskills is approximately 30% chance to generate 10 Esprit per weaponskill.
 For all other jobs, the Esprit generation rate is approximately 20% to generate 10 Esprit per weaponskill or spell.\
+\
 *These Esprit generation rates are assumptions and have not been 100% confirmed.
 Whether different jobs have slightly different Esprit generation rates is unknown (despite some speculation and potentially mistranslated information about DNC from information before Shadowbringers).
 In order to confirm this information, large amounts of data would need to be collected for many runs of different jobs.
 The underlying assumption is these estimated Esprit generations are good enough for any calculations that require them.*

 During Technical Finish, the other six party members who do not have the Standard Finish buff will gain an Esprit generation buff for 20 seconds.
 You and your Dance Partner will retain the normal amount of Esprit generation you had before.
 Under Technical Finish, instead of two people contributing to your Esprit generation, there are eight people contributing to your Esprit generation (effectively quadrupling this generation rate for 20 seconds).